shyamzzp/interview/docs/system-design/instagram.md

 ### 12. News Feed Creation with Sharded Data

-As we are dealing with the distributed system hwo will the main feature of the system will be behaving with the database and how will the system be interacting with the database.
+As we are dealing with the distributed system how will the main feature of the system will be behaving with the database and how will the system be interacting with the database.
 The process includes fetching of the latest photos uploaded from the people who are following the user.

 </div>
 <div class="section-item pl0">